Henrywalker2002/taskAssignV2/README.md

 front-end code at brand front_end (use html, css, javascript, bootstrap, jquery) \
 back-end code at brand back_end (use flask of Python)

+# How to use
+Can be viewed on report or link youtube: https://youtu.be/SAlR5rslTwQ?t=944

 # Diagram
 ## whole system
 ![wholeSystem](https://user-images.githubusercontent.com/46373762/208368279-feef6327-4346-4319-a193-6d009cca61bc.png)